knpuniversity/phpunit/knpu/tdd-cycle.md

 ## Test-Driven Development

 A few minutes ago, I mentioned the term "Test-Driven Development" or TDD.
-TDD is a philosophy that breaks coding into three steps.
+TDD breaks coding into three steps.
 First, create the test.
 Second, write the *minimum* amount of code to get that test to pass.
 And third, now that your tests are passing, you can safely refactor your code to make it fancier.